 For long jump, this means performing a "penultimate step".
 The athlete's last two steps should be flat and should be done very quickly.

-For triple jumpers this means continuing their sprinting mechanics and not driving their knee to ninety degrees.
-If you drive you knee too aggressively you'll get too high and most likely ruin the momentum of your jump.
+For triple jumpers, this means continuing their sprinting mechanics and not driving their knee like a long jumper at takeoff.
+If the knee is driven too aggressively athletes tend to get too high which can lead to an injury and/or a complete loss of momentum.